-6.4 Participation in service provision
+Participation in service provision

 Children’s direct experiences of service provision, for example of health services, tend to be fairly limited outside the area of education.
 Opinions on the extent to which children and young people are able to participate in such services appear to vary.
-The report of the Children’s Ombudsman in Greece (mentioned above) states that the right of participation in fields such as these was “extremely deficient” and that: “[I]n the few cases young people have the opportunity to express their opinion it is not taken into consideration.”
+The report of the Children’s Ombudsman in Greece (mentioned above) states that the right of participation in fields such as these was “lacking” and that: “in the few cases where young people have the opportunity to express their opinion it is not taken into consideration.”

 Medical issues are an obvious concern for children.
 Although some say that their doctors explain health issues of concern to them, most say that doctors usually talk to their parents and ignore them.
 By contrast, the “Off the Record” project in England which includes the views of those aged 13-21 with experience of mental health difficulties, establishes that this group tends to feel that opportunities to participate in relevant services are good.